-The Company uses customer purchase orders that include all terms of the arrangement and in the case of OEM customers are also supported by distribution agreements.
-In accordance with the distribution agreement, the OEM customers do not have a right of return, and title and risk of loss passes to the OEM customer upon shipment.
-The Company generally ships Free On Board shipping point and uses shipping documents and third-party proof of delivery to verify delivery and transfer of title.
+The Company primarily uses customer purchase orders that are generally subject to the Company's terms and conditions or, in the case of OEM's, are governed by distribution agreements.
+In accordance with our distribution agreements, the OEM's do not have a right of return, and title and risk of loss passes to the OEM upon shipment The Company generally ships Free On Board shipping point and uses shipping documents and third-party proof of delivery to verify delivery and transfer of title.
 In addition, the Company assesses whether collection is reasonably assured by considering a number of factors, including past transaction history with the customer and the creditworthiness of the customer, as obtained from third party credit references.

-If the terms of the sale include customer acceptance provisions and compliance with those provisions cannot be demonstrated, all revenues are deferred and not recognized until such acceptance occurs.
+If the terms of the sale include customer acceptance provisions and compliance with those provisions cannot be demonstrated, all revenue is deferred and not recognized until such acceptance occurs.
 The Company considers all relevant facts and circumstances in determining when to recognize revenue, including contractual obligations to the customer, the customer's post-delivery acceptance provisions, if any, and the installation process.